 And now we’re looking at some ancient statues in Bolivia.
 Okay, I guess it had to get silly eventually.
 Nimoy points out that there was no known contact between the ancient Bolivians and the Easter Islanders.
 Whew!

 Crap!
 All right, then.
 Let’s hear this.
 “The features bear an uncanny resemblance.”
 There’s a resemblance, between these statues, but it’s not uncanny.
 They’re both stylised human heads, and there are similarities and differences between the styles.
 Moving on… Oh, no. We’re talking about ancient tablets now.
 God damn it!
-The Rongorongo petroglyphs of Rapa Nui are a fascinating thing, but my understanding was that it has not been deciphered today, and it certainly hadn’t been deciphered in the ’70s.
-But, we’re told, it contains a dark and bloody tale.
+The Rongorongo petroglyphs of Rapa Nui are a fascinating thing.
+My understanding was that they has not been deciphered today, and they certainly hadn’t been deciphered in the ’70s.
+Even so, we’re told, the petroglyphs contain a dark and bloody tale.

 Nimoy tells us about a civil war on Rapa Nui, and as proof of this he mentions the archaeological evidence.
 I understand that this is pretty well founded, but I don’t see how it relates to the ancient script.
 Dr Edwards believes that there was overpopulation and starvation, and this lead to war and cannibalism.
 The footage of Dr Edwards holding a burning torch in a burial cave is pretty cool.